How we handle cancellations (including cease of service and moving to a new provider) and downgrades to non-subscription accounts.

 - When an account is closed, access to all account features provided by Plusnet will be removed.
 This includes email, hosted web-space and Member Centre access (including discussion forums and access to the Help Assistant Ticketing system).

-- It is possible, when requesting an account cancellation, to request a downgrade to a mail only package for £20 a year instead of full account closure.
-This will allow continued access to email and some member centre features.
+- It is possible, when requesting a cease of service, to request a downgrade to a mail only package for £20.28 a year instead of full account closure.
+This will allow continued access to email and some Member Centre features.
 This option must be requested at the time of cancellation.

 - For the purposes of a subscription contract, we regard a request to downgrade from a subscription account to any non-subscription account in the same way as a request to close the account completely.